-The first point was conceded by Nifty for the purposes of the jurisdictional challenge only (perhaps not surprising as English courts have held that users of trading platforms engaging in complex crypto trades worth hundreds of thousands of pounds were consumers where it was an investment of personal wealth).9 The Judge held that Mr Soleymani had the "better of the argument" that Nifty was directing commercial activities to the UK.
+The first point was conceded by Nifty for the purposes of the jurisdictional challenge only (perhaps not surprising as the English courts have held that users of trading platforms engaging in complex crypto trades worth hundreds of thousands of pounds were consumers where it was an investment of personal wealth).
+(8) The judge held that Soleymani had the "better of the argument" that Nifty was directing commercial activities to the United Kingdom.
 Those issues were not appealed but will now be determined at the trial ordered by the Court of Appeal.

-Nifty's Section 9 Stay Application
+Nifty's section 9 stay application

-The parties accepted that s.9(1) applied as the arbitration agreement was incorporated into the Nifty T&Cs.
-The focus was therefore on s.9(4) and whether Mr Soleymani could show (as it is the respondent's burden) that the arbitration agreement was "null and void, inoperative or incapable of being performed".
-This permitted Mr Soleymani to mount a collateral attack on the arbitration agreement as he argued that the court had to determine the fairness of the arbitration agreement in order to determine whether it was binding for the purposes of s.9(4), and not leave the matter to the arbitrator.
+The parties accepted that section 9(1) applied as the arbitration agreement was incorporated into the Nifty T&Cs.
+The focus was therefore on section 9(4) and whether Soleymani could show (as it is the respondent's burden) that the arbitration agreement was "null and void, inoperative or incapable of being performed".
+This permitted Soleymani to mount a collateral attack on the arbitration agreement as he argued that the court had to determine the fairness of the arbitration agreement in order to determine whether it was binding for the purposes of section 9(4), and not leave the matter to the arbitrator.

-The Judge recognised that Mr Soleymani had strong arguments that the arbitration agreement was unfair under consumer protection law and that these were issues that could only be determined at a trial (and not on a summary basis).
+The judge recognised that Soleymani had strong arguments that the arbitration agreement was unfair under consumer protection law and that these were issues that could only be determined at a trial (and not on a summary basis).
 However, she stayed proceedings because she felt that other factors made it more appropriate for the arbitrator to decide on jurisdiction.
-She highlighted that the nature of the NFT was relevant as, where transactions were ""fundamentally de-centralised and borderless" an English judge could not be said to be significantly better placed than a US judge or arbitrator to decide the questions of fairness raised."10
+She highlighted that the nature of the NFT was relevant as, where transactions were "fundamentally de-centralised and borderless", an English judge could not be said to be significantly better placed than a US judge or arbitrator to decide the questions of fairness raised".
+(9)